Harrychangtw/portfolio_site/content/projects/2024_08_19_classics_reimagined.md

     - During the screen zoom-out, I added Color Correction and Motion Blur to the screen content to make the transition more natural.
     - In the Color Page, I used the Magic Mask to add the Mask Transition.
 5.  **Sound Design**: At each transition point, I layered Riser, Whoosh, and Impact sounds as basic transition elements.
 To add more character, I also used sounds like Gear Wind or high-voltage electrical currents.
 6.  **Color Grading**: The footage was originally shot in 10-bit 4:2:2 F-log2 codec.
-For color grading this time, I primarily used the new Film Looks Creator feature in DaVinci Resolve 19 Studio, which not only simplified the workflow but also made the grading process more efficient and enjoyable.
+For color grading this time, I primarily used the new Film Looks Creator feature in DaVinci Resolve Studio 19, which not only simplified the workflow but also made the grading process more efficient and enjoyable.

 ![Fusion Node Tree for the Closing Transition](images/optimized/projects/2024_08_19_classics_reimagined/closing_squence_fusion_comp.webp)